 If you found a wallet on the road bulging with more than $900 cash, what would you do?

-Would you quietly pocket the money and carry on walking?
-Would you take it to the police station so it could be returned to its rightful owner?
+Would you quietly pocket the money or take it to the police station for return to its rightful owner?

 Ms Harris told the children it had taken her a lot of courage to stand in front of an assembly and give a korero, but she wanted to publicly express her gratitude.